Hensikt/DuckDuck/README.md

 # DuckDuck
-this page is propperty of DuckDuck.Inc and DuckDuck.ltd
+this page is propperty of DuckDuck.Inc® and DuckDuck.ltd®